Coly ME (Match Engine) API documentation

 The best match endpoint enables you to locate the best matching entity across the entire workspace for a specified source.

 As you may have noted, there are no differences between resolved or rejected requests - best match will exclusively contain resolved matches.
-At most, 20 items will be included, but this may be fewer if the system currently lacks a sufficient number of individuals or groups available for matching.
+At most, 20 items will be included, but this may be fewer if the system currently lacks a sufficient number of individuals or units available for matching.

 Example request body